What is a PDI check, and what does it mean for you and your shiny new lease car ?

 Road test

-Other road test PDI checks include:
+Other road test checks include:

 • Full diagnostics check